 Small business lending comes in a variety of shapes and sizes.
 The ones you are probably most familiar with are business loans issued by banks.
 SBA loans are also commonly known, as are other forms of government-funded loans.
 And then there are business lenders offering alternative business loans.
 Certain online lenders specialize as small business lenders, with offerings and services designed for the needs of hardworking business owners who may have difficulty finding other sources of funding.

-Traditional Business Lenders vs. Alternative Business Lenders
+Traditional Business Lending vs. Alternative Business Lending

 Alternative lending, on the other hand, refers to lending that occurs outside of a banking institution.
 Most often, that is in the form of online lenders that have been created to fill the gaps underserved by the traditional lending industry.